alexandertrefz/essence/packages/website/diagnostics.md

 A `@param` line documents the Parameter at its own position.
 The first line documents the first Parameter, the second the second, and each names its Parameter the way the signature names it: the label, or `_` where the Parameter carries none.
-A line naming the internal name of a labelled Parameter is accepted as well, for as long as the standard library is written that way.
+The internal name a body reads a labelled Parameter under is not a second spelling for it — a line naming that is `misnamed-documentation-parameter`, and a Parameter no line reached is `undocumented-parameter`.

 ### `unknown-documentation-parameter`